rapid7/insightconnect-plugins/syslog_forwarder/help.md

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Forward a custom syslog message

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* A host address
+* A port
+* Type of transport

 # Documentation